ukb-dt/saubona-00/index.md

 - **Data (Wearables or other: UB - user behavior)** ≈ Phase 2 (Instigator / Roots): Real-world sensory stream + ε (thalamic gating noise).
 Wearables are the ultimate modern ε collector — accelerometers, HRV, sleep, location, app interactions capture moment-to-moment user behavior (UB) at high frequency.
 In high-z individuals (hallucinatory/creative spikes), this stream is noisier, more divergent, less filtered.
 JHU's own Accelerometry Resource / Wearables @ Hopkins initiatives are literally building infrastructure to wrangle exactly this kind of high-density behavioral data from free-living environments.

 - **+ loss → minimize** ≈ Phase 3 (Attractor / Trunk) + Phase 4 (Governor / Branches): Gradient descent on reality.
-The system (individual or collective) minimizes prediction error / loss between simulated expectation $E(t|x)$ and incoming UB data.
+The system (individual or collective) minimizes prediction error / loss between simulated expectation $E(t\mid x)$ and incoming UB data.
 In creative/genius modes, the loss landscape is rugged — big jumps, high volatility (Phase 4 $z$-scores), but when it converges, you get paradigm shifts.
 In schizophrenia overload, minimization fails → ε dominates → trunk breaks.

 - **UI/UX** ≈ The interface layer: How the minimized model gets expressed back into the world (writing, equations, art, code, products).
 This is the "digestible" output — the mesocarp that the marketplace can chew on.
 For Einstein/Joyce/Nash/Watson types, their high-ε hallucinations/insights get refined into UI/UX that feels revolutionary (relativity, stream-of-consciousness, game theory equilibria, DNA structure).